Case Study

 Scope of Work

-Using proprietary data from the Client including wireline and surface seismic data, Subsurface Dynamics modeled geomechanical properties, pressure gradients and stress regimes for the nearby offsetting wells, followed by calibration with formation test and production data.
+Using proprietary data from the client including wireline and surface seismic data, Subsurface Dynamics modeled geomechanical properties, pressure gradients and stress regimes for the nearby offsetting wells, followed by calibration with formation test and production data.
 Using derived information, a sophisticated 3D model was constructed for the area of interest that included rock properties, pore, and fracture pressures and effective stress estimation.
 This model was further used in a completion design workflow, where multistage fracking was modeled.
 During the course of the study, drilling hazards were identified and reported to the drilling team.

 Result